Crocodile Dundee (film series): Crocodile Dundee in Los Angeles (2001)

 Dundee, an expert adventurer in the truest sense: a crocodile hunter from the wilds of the Australian Outback, and survivor of the dangers of New York City, now finds he must move to the luxury of Tinseltown - Los Angeles, California - when his wife, Sue, receives a new job as a newspaper bureau chief.
 "Mick" becomes an amateur undercover investigator when a conspiracy arises surrounding a Hollywood studio and their next big film release.

 Future

-Following the overwhelmingly positive response to the fake trailers from the Super Bowl commercial campaign, Chris Hemsworth confirmed the possibility of creating a film.
-In discussing the production on the short, he stated: "While shooting, Danny McBride and I spoke about if it could be a movie.
-We started to get worried that if this commercial is as good as we hoped it's going to be, people are going to be disappointed, we're going to have to make a movie.
-But I had so much fun making this commercial, I'd definitely be open to discussions about it".